Do you remember the first anti-smoking campaign you saw? If you live in Western Australia, chances are it was a Make Smoking History campaign.

 The Make Smoking History campaign was originally called Target15 and aimed to reduce smoking prevalence among WA adults to 15% or less by 2010.
 This was achieved with 15.1% of WA adults still smoking in 2010.
 The number of WA adults who smoke has continued to decline and in 2019 10.3% of WA adults were current smokers.

 A big part of this decline is the use of anti-smoking campaigns that aim to encourage and motivate people to stop smoking.
-You may wonder why a lot of anti-smoking ads are graphic, scary, or emotional.
-Research consistently shows us that campaigns that show the negative health effects of smoking and that are ‘hard-hitting’ (that is; they are graphic, scary, or emotional) prompt people to take quitting actions like talking to a doctor, cutting down on the number of cigarettes they smoke, attempting to quit, or quitting for good.
+You may wonder why a lot of anti-smoking ads are gory, emotional or even scary.
+Research consistently shows us that campaigns that show the negative health effects of smoking and that are ‘hard-hitting’ prompt people to take quitting actions like talking to a doctor, cutting down on the number of cigarettes they smoke, attempting to quit, or quitting for good.

-Public Health campaigns take a lot of work to produce (read this LiveLighter blog for an explanation of how public health campaigns are created) and so we often make ads that we can run multiple times.
+Public Health campaigns take a lot of work to produce so we often make ads that we can run multiple times.

 For our next wave of advertising we will be running the ‘Sponge’ campaign – this is another one that you may recognise from a few years back.
 The ‘Sponge’ campaign was created by the NSW Department of Health in 1979, back then they used a cardboard cut-out to display the person behind the lungs!
 This campaign was so successful when it first aired that the tobacco lobby tried to have it banned.
 Thankfully it was allowed to go to air because it resulted in a 3.4% reduction in the number of smokers after the ad aired in Sydney.
 In this interview, ad creator John Bevins gives a detailed account of how the ‘Sponge’ campaign was created.